bjuppa/com-plain-date/README.md

 // Apply any pipeline of operations to get a new plain-date
-// ...free from any hassle involving timezones! const midsummersEve = june6.pipe( startOfMonth, // Go back to the 1st day of the month addDays(18), // Move to the first possible midsummer's eve candidate (June 19) firstWeekDay(WeekDay.FRIDAY), // Find the first Friday ); // 2023-06-23
+// ...free from any hassle involving timezones! const midsummersEve = june6.pipe( startOfMonth, // Go back to the 1st day of June addDays(18), // Move to the first possible midsummer's eve candidate (June 19) firstWeekDay(WeekDay.FRIDAY), // Find the first Friday ); // 2023-06-23

 // Quickly turn a plain-date into a localized string: midsummersEve.toLocaleString("en"); // "6/23/23"
-// Any valid combination of `Intl` options can be used: midsummersEve.toLocaleString(
+midsummersEve.toLocaleString(
   "sv",
-  { dateStyle: "full" },
-); // "fredag 23 juni 2023"
+  { dateStyle: "full" }, // Any valid combination of `Intl` options can be used ); // "fredag 23 juni 2023"

 // Utility functions can be used independently with plain-dates, for example: